rsalmond/TIL/thatscool.md

 ## November 2025

+[Fresh](https://sinelaw.github.io/fresh/) is a text editor with an old school edit.com look and feel.

 Researchers at the University of Navarre in Spain created a [volumetric display](https://youtu.be/4wwKOXxX9Ck?si=sZphUPe1Og1hvrTn) made of vibrating rubber bands that are safe to touch, enabling tablet-like multitouch interactions with a hologram-like visualization.

 [KrypteEY](https://github.com/amnesica/KryptEY) let's you communicate via the Signal protocol using any chat app.